LakeYS/Dishorde/README.md

 4. Now you'll need to edit your server's config xml file.
 If you're using the Steam dedicated server, it should be located in `C:\Program Files (x86)\Steam\steamapps\common\7 Days to Die Dedicated Server`.
 5. Open serverconfig.xml in a text editor (Right click and select 'Edit' to open it in Nodepad) and find "TelnetEnabled".
 Set it to true.
 Make sure TelnetPort is 8081 (or use the "port" argument in config.json).
 Set a telnet password.
 6. Right click the bot's config.json file and click "Edit".
 7. Find "changeme" and replace it with your server's Telnet password.
 Replace "your_token_here" with the Discord token from earlier.
-If running the bot on a different network from the server, add `--ip=[your server's external ip]`
+If running the bot on a different network from the server, add `--ip=[your server's external ip]` (May require port forwarding if using an external IP.
+Make sure your Telnet password is secure.)

 ## Setting up the channel
 1. Open Discord.